Skip to main content

 Foothills Overlay Considerations

 Properties in the Boise Foothills Overlay district face additional height and setback restrictions designed to protect view corridors and minimize visual impact on the hillside landscape.
-If your property is in the Foothills Overlay, height may be measured differently (from natural grade rather than finished grade), and ridge heights may be capped below the standard 35-foot limit.
+If your property is in the Foothills Overlay, height may be measured differently (from natural grade rather than finished grade), ridge heights may be capped below the standard residential limit, and lighting and exterior color may also be regulated.
 We verify foothills-specific requirements during the feasibility assessment.

 Exterior Matching & Roofline Design

 A second-story addition that looks like an afterthought is a failed project regardless of how well the interior is built.
-The exterior design must create the impression that the home was always a two-story structure.
-This requires intentional decisions about siding, roofline, windows, and architectural details.
+The exterior must read as if the home was always a two-story structure.
+That requires intentional decisions about siding, roofline, windows, eaves, and trim — not just selecting products that happen to be close to the originals.

 Full-House Re-Siding for Cohesion

 We strongly recommend re-siding the entire home during a second-story addition.
 New siding on both floors ensures perfect color and texture matching, eliminates the visible seam between old and new, and gives you the opportunity to upgrade to a more durable material.
-Fiber cement siding (James Hardie) is the most popular choice for second-story projects in Boise because it handles the Treasure Valley's UV intensity, freeze-thaw cycling, and potential wildfire exposure better than vinyl or wood.
+Fiber cement (such as James Hardie) is the most popular choice for second-story projects in Boise because it handles the Treasure Valley's UV intensity, freeze-thaw cycling, and potential wildfire exposure better than vinyl, T1-11, or older hardboard.
+The incremental cost during a second-story project is far lower than a standalone re-side later.

 Roofline Integration

 The new roof must complement the neighborhood's architectural character.
 We design roof pitches, ridge heights, and eave overhangs that look proportional to the home's width and the surrounding streetscape.
 Hip roofs create a lower profile and are often preferred in neighborhoods where height sensitivity is a concern.
 Gable roofs maximize attic space and work well on wider homes.
-The roofing material is matched to the existing first-floor roof or, more commonly, the entire roof is replaced with new material for uniform appearance and warranty coverage.
+Eave overhangs are matched to the original character of the house — cutting overhangs short to save material is one of the fastest ways to make a second story read as cheap.

 Window Proportions & Placement

-Second-floor windows should align vertically with first-floor windows below them to create visual order.
-Window sizes, styles, and trim details are matched between floors.
-We use the same window manufacturer and product line throughout to ensure frame profiles, glass coatings, and hardware are consistent.
-For homes with views of the Boise Foothills or Bogus Basin, we design larger windows or window groupings on the second floor to take advantage of the elevated sightlines.
+Second-floor windows should align vertically with first-floor windows below them to create visual order, and window sizes, styles, and trim details are matched between floors.
+We use the same window manufacturer and product line throughout to keep frame profiles, glass coatings, and hardware consistent.
+For homes with views of the Boise Foothills or Bogus Basin, we design larger windows or window groupings on the second floor to take advantage of the elevated sightlines — one of the underrated benefits of going up in this valley.

 Cost & Timeline — Boise 2026

-Second-story additions are among the most expensive residential remodeling projects per square foot because they involve structural engineering, temporary roof removal, foundation evaluation, and full mechanical systems for the new floor.
-However, the cost per square foot is typically lower than buying a larger home in the same neighborhood when you factor in closing costs, moving expenses, and current Boise home prices.
+Second-story additions are among the most expensive residential remodeling projects per square foot because they involve structural engineering, temporary roof removal, foundation evaluation, lateral upgrades, and full mechanical systems for the new floor.
+However, the cost per square foot is often lower than buying a comparable larger home in the same neighborhood when you factor in closing costs, moving expenses, agent fees, capital gains exposure, and current Treasure Valley home prices.

 Project ScopeSize (Sq Ft)Cost RangeTimeline